 Learning how to be Compassionate in relationships with herself and others.

-Asheville Academy for Girls is a therapeutic boarding school for girls ages 10-14.
+Asheville Academy is a therapeutic boarding school for girls ages 10-14.
 Our students commonly struggle with anxiety, depression, ADHD, learning differences, and attachment issues.
 Many of our students have struggled with making positive friends in school and are working on building appropriate social skills and communication skills.
 We are a relationship-based program that focuses on building meaningful face-to-face connections through teamwork, group therapy, experiential activities, and small classrooms.
 We aim to help students that have dealt with bullying, abandonment, and rejection in relationships change the narratives they’ve internalized about their self-worth and potential for success.